aiba/ring-cljsbuild/README.md

 ## Implementation Issues

-* Crossovers are not supported (but these seem to be a deprecated concept anyway).
+* Crossovers are not supported (but these seem to be a deprecated concept anyway).  cljc works fine.
-* The compiler prints to stdout, but arguably this is an issue with the cljsbuild library.
-(Library functions probably shouldn't print to stdout).
-We could try wrapping this in `with-out-str` and use clojure.tools.logging.
-* The `:output-to` filename is hard-coded to `"main.js"`.
-Perhaps this should be configurable.

 ## Related work and discussion